 Bulimba Home Renovation | Correcting Poor Layout

 Our clients for this project had always wanted a home in Brisbane to enjoy both inside and outside, living alongside their five grown-up children and their partners ranging in age from 18 to 25.

 Details of the Bulimba home renovation

-This 2009 renovation was dark and noisy and had no connection to the outside.
-The purpose of engaging me was to remedy this situation.
-Thus I developed a new ground floor layout with an outdoor lounge, a guest room and an entertainment room with a bar.
+The previous renovation created a home that is dark and noisy and has no connection to the outside; therefore, we were engaged in remedying this situation.
+We developed a new ground floor layout with an outdoor lounge, a guest room and an entertainment room with a bar.
 The design also included the building of a new garage.

-When I design a new home or renovation, I take into account the aspect of the home, natural light and prevailing breezes.
+When we design new homes or renovations, we take into account the aspect of the home, natural light, and prevailing breezes.
 The final design took all of this into account, met with the client’s need for a home that reflected their lifestyle and retained the grandeur of their 1880’s Queenslander.

 As architects, we design new homes and renovations of varying different styles.
 However, our firm has a significant amount of experience in Queenslander renovations, and Dion is known by many as the architect who has a specialisation in Queenslander renovations.
 Should you have a Queenslander that you would like to raise, extend or redesign, you may be interested in visiting our Queenslander gallery.

 Contact dion seminara architecture now to begin your project.